 Monetary Policy Instruments and Implementation

 The Central Bank possesses a wide range of tools to be used as instruments of monetary policy.
-The main monetary policy instruments used currently are policy interest rates, Open Market Operations (OMO) and the Statutory Reserve Requirement (SRR) on commercial banks’ rupee deposit liabilities.
+The main monetary policy instruments used currently are Overnight Policy Rate (OPR), Open Market Operations (OMO), Standing Facilities and the Statutory Reserve Requirement (SRR) on licensed commercial banks’ rupee deposit liabilities.

 Statutory Reserve Requirement (SRR)